A Beginner's Guide to Buying a Dishwasher | Sears

-- Washes a lot of dishes at once - Whether you have frequent dinner parties or just use a lot of dishes when you cook, a built-in dishwasher typically can hold between 12-14 place settings, making clean-up quick.
+Whether you have frequent dinner parties or just use a lot of dishes when you cook, a built-in dishwasher can typically hold between 12-14 place settings, making clean-up quick.
 Load up all your pieces, turn on the dishwasher and start relaxing.

-Portable dishwashers usually have wheels on the bottom so they can be moved easily.
+Portable dishwashers usually have wheels on the bottom so they can be easily moved.
 Their design allows you to move them out of the room when not in use, or you can bring them close to the sink if your kitchen space doesn't account for short hoses.

-- Great for washing smaller loads - Since this dishwasher is typically divided into two drawers, you can fill up one and wash while the other is empty.
+Since this dishwasher is typically divided into two drawers, you can fill one up and wash while the other is empty.
 This way you don't waste water or power when cleaning a small batch.
 By filling up only one drawer at a time, you also can start a load, while filling up the second drawer to help save time.

 - Wash cycles - Most machines have light, normal and heavy cycles based on what's being cleaned.
 Newer models offer steam clean, china/crystal, sanitizing or quick/express cycles.